Advanced-Infrastructure/developers-101/pr_guideline.md

 commands like `git merge` and `git revert`.

 Tip: if you've done it correctly, the commit subject will complete the sentence, "If merged, this commit will..."

+## <a name="pr-name-rule">Give descriptive name and info to Pull Request</a>

+Add a proper name to the Pull Request.
+The name should be descriptive and should give a clear idea of what the PR is about.

+Additionally add the Jira ticket ID in the PR title or description.
+This helps in tracking the PRs and also helps in understanding the context of the PR.

+Best practice is to include Environment name in the PR title if the PR is related to a specific environment.
+Plus the Jira ticket id followed by description.
+For example: `PROD: [Jira_ID] Brief description of change` or `SIT: [Jira_ID] Brief description of change`

 ## <a name="do-only-one-thing-with-each-commit">Do only one thing with each commit</a>